Art-Sells/Arells/Build-Notes.md

 ________________________________________________________________________________________________________________________________________

 ## Transition to DIGITAL ART MARKET

+### Welcome to Arells!
+Never lose money selling art!
+[Start Selling]

+### Bell
+- "Congratulations xxxx!
+Your Art xxxx Sold to xxxx for xxxx", You've made xxxx in profit!".
+- Email Notifications
+- Notifications "you'll be earning...X after Purchasing" when collector changes purchase.

+### My Store
+- Bottom-Left[Bell]<light. (only after logged in) Separate Divs for all hovering buttons.

 ### Price After Purchase About**
 - Create link to Individual PAP GitHub Technical (Learn More)